PoositPims/seekster-front/README.md

 ### `for login`

-You need to use these username and password in order to get token and send request to otehr API
+You need to send these username and password in the body of API (signin) in order to get token and you will be able to send request to otehr API

 | username | password |
 | -------- | -------- |